Shepherdstown, West Virginia

 Shepherdstown is a town in Jefferson County, West Virginia, United States.
-It is located in the lower Shenandoah Valley along the Potomac River and is home to Shepherd University.
+It is located in the upper Shenandoah Valley along the Potomac River and is home to Shepherd University.
 The town's population was 1,531 at the 2020 census.
 Shepherdstown was established in 1762 along with Romney; they are the oldest towns in West Virginia.

 History

 18th century

 Established on December 23, 1762, by consecutive acts passed by the Virginia House of Burgesses and approved by the governor, Mecklenburg (later renamed Shepherdstown), and Romney in Hampshire County are the oldest towns in West Virginia.
 On a list of more than 30 approved "publick and private bills" of that date, the bill containing An Act for establishing the town of Mecklenburg, in the county of Frederick immediately follows An act for establishing the town of Romney, in the county of Hampshire, and for other purposes therein-mentioned.

 The first British colonial settlers began their migration into the northern end of the Shenandoah Valley in the early 18th century.
 Many crossed the Potowmack (now Potomac) River at Pack Horse Ford, about 1 mi down river from the future site of Shepherdstown.
 The Colony of Virginia began issuing Valley land grants in the 1730s.
 In 1734, Thomas Shepherd (1705–1776) was granted 222 acre on the south side of the Potomac, along the Falling Spring Branch (now known as the Town Run).
 From that tract he selected 50 acre and laid out a town.
 Naming his town Mecklenburg, he petitioned the Virginia General Assembly for a charter, which was granted in 1762.

 Shepherd was the sole trustee, owning the town and being responsible for its government.
 More than six natural springs feed Town Run before it enters the south end of town.
 It never floods, nor runs dry; it meanders through backyards, under houses, across alleys and beneath five streets.
 This setting was conducive to millers, tanners, potters, smiths and other artisans.
 As a result, by 1775, the town boasted 1,000 inhabitants.
 In 1775, General George Washington issued a call for "Virginia Volunteer Riflemen."
 Captain Hugh Stephenson filled the ranks of his company here.
 The troops departed from "Morgan's Spring," about 1/2 mi south of the town limits, on July 16, 1775.
-This famous "Beeline March to Cambridge" covered 600 mi in 24 days.
+This famous "Bee Line March" covered 600 mi in 24 days.
 Thirty-eight Revolutionary veterans are buried in the surrounding area.